Table of Content

 Before you can take on a passenger, you must first install a fixed passenger seat, footholds, and handholds.
 A motorcycle cannot fit more than two people at a time and it is illegal to try to squeeze into a single seat.

-You are only allowed to carry a passenger that is over the age of five.
+You are only allowed to carry a passenger over the age of five.
 However, if you plan to carry a child, it is best to take one who is at least eight years old or is at least 4’9” tall.
 Children in this group can reach the footholds with little to no difficulty.

 Any passengers that are between the ages of five and 21 are required to wear an approved motorcycle helmet.
 If a passenger is over the age of 21, he/she can opt to not wear a motorcycle helmet so long as they have similar or the same documentation as you do.